DOG BITE HOMEOWNERS INSURANCE LAWSUIT – MN ATTORNEY

 Interesting article.
 FYI, Minnesota is one of the states that hold the dog owner responsible if the dog bites or attacks someone without provocation, so having homeowners insurance that covers a dog bite in case you are sued is a good idea.

 Pam Rochlin and David Rochlin are personal injury lawyers in MN with 25 years’ experience successfully helping hundreds of people get full and fair compensation from homeowners insurance for their injuries after a dog attack and other accidents.
-Every year, our lawyers represent children, workers and others bitten by a dog or attacked and injured by a dog in Minnesota.
+Every year, our best lawyers represent children, workers and others bitten by a dog or attacked and injured by a dog in Minnesota.
 An experienced dog bite attorney is important to help deal with complicated medical and homeowners insurance issues and to make sure you are fully compensated for the injury by the dog owner’s insurance, including scars and future treatment.
-When you call our office, a dog bite lawyer will explain the homeowners insurance to you and whether you can sue or make a claim.
+When you call our office, a dog bite lawyer will explain the homeowners insurance to you and whether you can sue or make a claim for the dog bite.
 If you have been bitten by a dog or injured by a dog and would like to speak with a lawyer, you can meet us at our offices in Edina Minnesota, Minneapolis, St. Louis Park, or Woodbury.
 One of our top dog bite lawyers can also meet you at your home in St. Paul Minnesota, Forest Lake, Roseville MN, Brooklyn Park, Brooklyn Center, Lino Lakes, Anoka MN, Maple Grove, Plymouth, Rogers, Chanhassen, Chaska, Apple Valley, Richfield MN, Bloomington Minnesota, Lakeville, Burnsville, and other cities throughout Minnesota.
-We will provide you with a free consultation, we will answer your questions about a homeowner’s insurance claim for a dog bite, and we never charge anything unless you are compensated for your injury.
+We will provide you with a free consultation, we will answer your questions about a homeowner’s insurance claim or lawsuit for a dog bite, and we never charge anything unless you are compensated for your injury.